BellevueDSCLoyd/GreenhouseGas/README.md

 ## Description

-Visually exploring data on climate change to explain where we are and the dangers that exist.
+Visually exploring data on climate change to explain the importance and impending crisis.

 <img src="images/climatechange.jpg" width ="500">